sudosu404/tailnet-lib/docs/content/docs/v2/serverconfig.md

 next: /providers
 ---

- TSDProxy utilizes the configuration file `/config/tsdproxy.yaml` for its settings.
+ Tailnet utilizes the configuration file `/config/tailnet.yaml` for its settings.

  > [!IMPORTANT]
  > Environment variable configurations used in versions prior to v0.6.0 are